TemitayoIlori/Machine-Learning/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **Improvement for future experiments?
 Why might these improvements help the model?**
 I will try Bayesian sampling as a parameter sampler.
 Since it picks samples based on the performance of previous samples, it can help improve primary metric.
+Basically, they choose the next hyperparameter based on the hyperparameters used in previous runs that performed well.
+Therefore, they are able to detect hyperparameters that are more promising than just randomly selecting an hyperparameter.

 A second improvement will be to fix the data imbalance that was detected.
 The first thing would be to find out the cause of the imbalance - whether due to limited availability of data or the nature of the dataset.